airalab/robonomics-wiki/docs/en/sensor-hardware.md

 ### Assembly

-Let's take a closer look at the board:
-The board has several connectors for connection - they are highlighted in blue and green.
+Let's take a closer look at the board: the board has several connectors for connection - they are highlighted in blue and green.
 Consider the blue block of terminal blocks.
 ![plata1](../images/sensors-connectivity/plata1.png)

 From left to right (all terminals are signed):